bcit-ci/CodeIgniter/user_guide_src/source/libraries/encryption.rst

 	drivers support different modes for these ciphers.
 Also, it is important to note that AES-128 and Rijndael-128 are actually the same cipher, but **only** when used with a 128-bit key.

+.. note:: CAST-128 / CAST-5 is also listed in both the portable and
+	driver-specific ciphers list.
+This is because OpenSSL's implementation doesn't appear to be working correctly with key sizes of 80 bits and lower.

 .. note:: RC2 is listed as supported by both MCrypt and OpenSSL.
 	However, both drivers implement them differently and they